recanman/getmonero.dev/docs/interacting/monero-wallet-rpc-reference.md

 ---
 title: monero-wallet-rpc - Reference
+parent: Interacting with Monero
 ---

 # `monero-wallet-rpc` - Reference

-!!! note
+{: .note}
 This is only relevant for programmers.
 Everyday users won't need `monero-wallet-rpc`.

-!!! note
+{: .note}
 Use [stagenet](/infrastructure/networks) for learning and development on top of `monero-wallet-rpc`.

 ## Overview